singer-io/getting-started/BEST_PRACTICES.md

-Best Practices for Submitting Taps to Stitch
+Best Practices for Building a Singer Tap
 ============================================

-Here are some best practices for writing Taps that will be run in Stitch's platform.

 Language
 --------

-Currently all Stitch Taps are written in Python.
+Currently all Singer Taps are written in Python.
 This Best Practices guide contains some python-specific recommendations.
-If you want to write a Tap in another language and submit it to be run in Stitch's platform, please contact us.

 Recommended Config Fields
 -------------------------

-The Singer Specification does not define any standard fields in the configuration, but in order to run a Tap in Stitch's platform, we recommend supporting these two fields:
+The Singer Specification does not define any standard fields in the configuration.
+We recommend supporting the following fields:

 * `start_date` - A tap should take a `start_date` field in the config that Indicates how far back an integration should sync data in the absence of